stephaneerard/Symfony-Git-Helper/README.rst

 If a tag is set, it will be checked out
 If both a tag and a branch are defined in the .repositories, the branch will take over.

 Todo:
 -----

 * Add option to overload the tag/branch for CloneCommand
 * Add command to pull all repositories
 * Add a file to know which repositories have been created (when cloned) within a directory
-* Add an install command to create a symlink to /usr/bin, so we can call sf-git directly
-* Add a install.sh which helps user install this app, in one line (wget | sh -like)
 * Add a mass-clone command, letting user specifying multiple repositories to clone at once